Family violence is a prevalent and devastating issue affecting the Western Australian community.

 - a process to have their name removed from blacklisted tenancy databases if this is due to family violence.

-Information and resources for tenants and landlords, including a video in a range of languages, is available on Consumer Protection's Safe Tenancy WA web page.
+Information and resources for tenants and landlords, including a video in a range of languages, is available on Consumer Protection's Safe Tenancy WA.

 The Department of Communities has an important role to play in supporting safe tenancy as WA’s lead agency for family and domestic violence and a housing provider for government employees, public housing tenants and people living in an Aboriginal community.

-If you are a tenant in public housing, government employee housing or Aboriginal housing, please visit the Housing Authority Safe Tenancy web page or contact your regional service provider or closest housing office for more information.
+If you are a tenant in public housing, government employee housing or Aboriginal housing, please visit the Safe Tenancy web page or contact your regional service provider or your local Communities Housing office for more information.